Holistic, Non 12-Step Addiction Treatment Center in Hawaii

 The brain is the most complex organ in the human body.
 It is made up of billions of neurons (nerve cells) that communicate with each other using electrical and chemical signals.
-Chemical substances like those in drugs and alcohol significantly disrupt chemical signaling in the brain and therefore create profound changes in brain metabolism.
+Chemical substances, like those in drugs and alcohol, significantly disrupt chemical signaling in the brain – creating profound changes in brain metabolism.

-Scientists use positron emission tomography (Pet) scans to observe how the brain is affected by common substances like cocaine, alcohol, amphetamines (speed), etc. These studies show that the brain is affected long after exposure to the substance stopped.
-Scientist are still unsure whether the brain fully recover and if some regions of the brain are permanently affected.
+Scientists use positron emission tomography (PET) scans to observe how the brain is affected by common substances like cocaine, alcohol, amphetamines, etc. These studies show that the brain is affected long after a person stopped using.
+Scientists are still unsure whether the brain fully recovers, or if some regions of the brain are permanently affected.
 At The Exclusive Hawaii, we have two certified brain health coaches on staff who are well-equipped to help you understand and navigate the roadblocks your brain may be putting in your way.

 Brain Gym is a series of physical movement exercises that help to improve memory in the brain and can assist in healing brain injury.
 These exercises occur in a group setting and involve 26 core Brain Gym activities where clients acquire techniques for movement-based learning.